lmerchant/argovis_convert_netcdf_to_json/Readme.md

 > TODO.
 Zero pad the station and cast number to 3 places

+## To configure conda environment

+    In a conda environment to copy and create yml file: conda env export --from-history > conda_environment.yml

+    To create that environment from the yml file: conda env create -f conda_environment.yml

 ## To Run it

 Main script is convert_bot_ctd_goship_to_argovis_json.py